Summary

 Unlike during the first half of 2022, thankfully these improvements were not simply due to working capital movements but rather, they saw fundamental improvements during the third quarter.
 When viewing their operating cash flow on a quarterly basis, it easily becomes apparent their underlying result of $72.9m that excludes working capital movements was many magnitudes higher year-on-year versus their previous equivalent result of only a mere $12.5m.
 Whilst it was broadly unchanged sequentially versus the second quarter of 2022 that saw an equivalent result of $74.4m, this still marks first time in years whereby they saw two quarters in a row with decent financial performance.
 This shows green shoots of a tentative recovery emerging, especially as these improvements were driven by both of their business segments, as per the commentary from management included below.

--U.S. Silica Q3 2022 Conference Call.
+- U.S. Silica Q3 2022 Conference Call.

 I would not personally say their results were "tremendous", although it was nevertheless positive to see their oil and gas proppants business segment performing well in conjunction with their industrial and specialty products business segment.
 Even though this is undoubtedly positive as things stand at the moment, it would be prudent for investors not to get too excited until this tentative recovery shows signs of being cemented into place, especially given the outlook heading into 2023.